 You need to understand that there are various forms of business entities in India and yours will fall under one of them.
 The types are:

-• A Private Ltd. Co. where there are rights of shareholders are restricted regarding transfers and has to have minimum of two members with a maximum of 50.
+- Private Ltd. Co. where there are rights of shareholders are restricted regarding transfers and has to have a minimum of two members with a maximum of 50.

-• An Unlimited Co. is where there is no limit to the liabilities of any of its members.
+- An Unlimited Co. is where there is no limit to the liabilities of any of its members.

-• A Sole Proprietorship is where the business is owned by an individual.
+- A Sole Proprietorship is where the business is owned by an individual.

-• Joint Hindu Family business is a business type governed by Hindu law and in this type only members of the same family can manage this business.
+- Joint Hindu Family business is a business type governed by Hindu law and in this type, only members of the same family can manage this business.

-Do enough research – of the market, the product, the target buyers and other factors which will affect your business in the long and short term.
+Do enough research – of the market, the product, the target buyers, and other factors which will affect your business in the long and short term.
 Everyone out there has a business idea and most of them are really good.

 If you are getting investments into your project, it is your prerogative to do all the research and only once everything has been cross-checked, to jump in.

-Work with the facts
+3. Work with the facts

 Don’t move ahead based on assumptions.
 You need facts.
-Assuming that the market will get better in a few months is not a good enough reason for you to start a business selling a product which isn’t selling well at this point in time.
+Assuming that the market will get better in a few months is not a good enough reason for you to start a business selling a product that isn’t selling well at this point in time.

-Get your digital signature
+4. Get your digital signature

 Once you’ve decided what you are doing your business in, you need a digital signature certificate from a Ministry of Corporate Affairs (MCA) authorized agency.

 The documents required include:

-• Class-II form
+- Class-II form

-• Self-attested copy of Driver’s License/Ration Card/Voter ID/Aadhar Card or Latest Utility Bills
+- Self-attested copy of Driver’s License/Ration Card/Voter ID/Aadhar Card or Latest Utility Bills

-• Self-attested PAN card for Indian nationals
+- Self-attested PAN card for Indian nationals

-• Self-attested copy of Passport in case of foreign nationals
+- Self-attested copy of Passport in case of foreign nationals

-Do your paper work
+5. Do your paperwork

 This procedure is a bit complicated and requires a lot of documents.
 So, while resubmission is allowed, it is not wise to waste time.
 Hence, do all checks and submit accordingly.

-You will also require the Director Information Number (DIN) for which one, two or three directors of the company can apply.
+You will also require the Director Information Number (DIN) for which one, two, or three directors of the company can apply.
 The DIN is what the MCA identifies the company directors.

 The documents required include:

-• Scanned passport sized photographs
+- Scanned passport sized photographs

-• Scanned copy of PAN (if Indian nationals, passport with foreign)
+- Scanned copy of PAN (if Indian nationals, passport with foreign)

-• Self-attested Voter ID/Latest utility bill/driver’s license.
+- Self-attested Voter ID/Latest utility bill/driver’s license/Aadhar card.

 If you are a foreign national, you will need to get the scanned copies notarized from the Indian embassy.

 Before registering the name of your company, you will need to confirm from mca.gov.in that the name has not been taken and neither is there any registered trademark to the same name.
-This can be checked at ipindia.nic.com

-Submit the paper work
+5. Submit the paperwork

 Moving ahead, you will need to get the Incorporation Certificate from the government which is a big step ahead.

-When you are registering your business, you will also need to get your bank account registration, TAN number, registration of various acts and all fermented and suggested ways.
+When you are registering your business, you will also need to get your bank account registration, TAN number, registration of various acts, and all fermented and suggested ways.
 You will need to register your PAN as well as TAN numbers.

 There are a bunch of other registrations that need to be done, depending on the type of company you have formed for your business – sole proprietorship, partnership, limited liability partnership, private limited company, or public limited company.

-Decide the pricing
+8. Decide your pricing

 However, do remember that if they are going to pump in their money into your project, they will automatically have an opinion, which might not go well with you.
-If they are the money-people, then it is advised that you stay in their good books.
+If they are the money-people, it is advised that you stay in their good books.